snobalfyte/fonts/README.md

 ## Download All Google Fonts

-You can download all Google Fonts in a simple ZIP snapshot (over 300MB) from <https://github.com/google/fonts/archive/master.zip>
+You can download all Google Fonts in a simple ZIP snapshot (397MB) from <https://github.com/google/fonts/archive/master.zip>

 #### Sync With Git